 - Texture: It has a hard, smooth, and very shiny surface.
 It can even be noted that the surface has shades similar to silver.
 The inner part is a dense structure without any holes.
 Is gouda a soft cheese?
 A fun and curious fact about it is that its texture can be variable, that is, it can be soft and very hard, it all depends on the age.

-- What gouda cheese tastes like?
-The taste of Gouda cheese is one of the features that makes this product a favorite for many people, as it has a nutty and sweet flavor.
+- What gouda cheese taste like?
+The taste of young Gouda cheese is one of the features that makes this product a favorite for many people, as it has a buttery and nutty flavor and caramelly taste.
 The more the product is aged, the more its aroma changes from mild-sweet to strong-spicy.
-Many producers are already in the habit of flavoring cheese with mustard, caraway seeds, etc.
+Many producers already in the habit of flavoring dutch gouda cheese with mustard, caraway seeds, etc.

 - Crust: May change over the years, so we may find it both soft and overly hard.
 At the same time, it is worth noting the shade of the rind, which changes color from yellow/red/orange to black as the product ages.